The Heroic Path Update (What Wasn’t Working and What We Changed)

 Now the big one.

-And unlike the Sentinel and some of the other Heroic Paths, we came to the conclusion pretty fast that the Magician could not be fixed with small tweaks.
+Unlike the Sentinel and some of the other Heroic Paths, we came to the conclusion pretty fast that the Magician could not be fixed with small tweaks.
 This was not a numbers issue.
-It was not a “turn one dial and call it a day” kind of problem.
+It was the build itself.

 So we asked the real question.
 How do we approach this?
 What would actually make it feel like a mage?